Our Lives (song)

 "Our Lives" is a song by American rock band the Calling.
 It was released on March 29, 2004, as the lead single from their second studio album, Two (2004).
-This single peaked at number 13 on the UK Singles Chart, number two on the UK Rock Chart, and reached the top 20 in Denmark and Italy.
-It was used as the theme song to the short lived series "Clubhouse" on CBS.
+This single peaked at number 13 on the UK Singles Chart, reached number two on the UK Rock Singles Chart, and entered the top 20 in Denmark and Italy.
+It was used as the theme song to the short lived series Clubhouse on CBS.

-Music video

-The music video for the song was directed by Liz Friedlander.